Terms & Conditions Book Synopsis:

 Genre: Mystery, Drama, Romance, Humour, Literature

-Author Information: Robert Glancy was born in Zambia and raised in Malawi.
+Robert Glancy was born in Zambia and raised in Malawi.
 At fourteen he moved from Africa to Edinburgh then went on to study history at Cambridge.
 He currently lives in New Zealand with his wife and children.
+Check out Robert’s website.

-* My receiving a paperback copy of this title from Bloomsbury for review purposes in no way hindered the expression of my honest opinions in the above.
+* My receiving a paperback copy of Terms & Conditions from Bloomsbury for review purposes in no way hindered the expression of my honest opinions in the above.